jansorg/marketplace-stats-kotlin/README.md

   Marketplace Stats provides reports for plugins hosted on the JetBrains Marketplace.

 Options:
-  --version             Show the version and exit
+  --version                          Show the version and exit -k, --api-key=<text>               API key for the JetBrains Marketplace.
+The key is used to find available plugins and to load the data needed to
-  -k, --api-key=<text>  API key for the JetBrains Marketplace.
-The key is used to find available plugins and to load the data needed to generate a plugin
+                                     generate a plugin report.
-                        report.
+  -h, --host=<text>                  IP address or hostname the integrated webserver is bound to. (default: 0.0.0.0) -p, --port=<int>                   Port used by the integrated webserver. (default: 8080) -d, --debug=(none|normal|verbose)  The log level used for the server and the API requests to the marketplace (default: None)
-  -h, --host=<text>     IP address or hostname the integrated webserver is bound to. (default: 0.0.0.0) -p, --port=<int>      Port used by the integrated webserver. (default: 8080) --help                Show this message and exit
+  --help                             Show this message and exit

 Arguments:
   <config.json file path>  Path to the application configuration JSON file.
 It's used as fallback for the other command line options.
 A template is